cvs-health/testaro/README.md

 ```

 This report is an object produced by Testaro when it is about to run a job.
 The `job` property has the job as its value.
 The report also has two additional properties:
 - `acts`: This is an empty array.
 Testaro will copy the `job.commands` property into `acts` and then modify the array.
 Testaro can add more acts to the original ones.
-Testaro will also adds results to the acts.
+Testaro will also add results to the acts.
 - `jobData`: Some results pertain to a job as a whole, not to any specific act.
 This property is an object where Testaro will record such job-level results.

 ### Commands